GeorgeSeif/Semantic-Segmentation-Suite/README.md

 - [Large Kernel Matters -- Improve Semantic Segmentation by Global Convolutional Network](https://arxiv.org/abs/1703.02719).
 Proposes a Global Convolutional Network to address both the classification and localization issues for the semantic segmentation.
 Uses large separable kernals to expand the receptive field, plus a boundary refinement block to further improve localization performance near boundaries.

 - [AdapNet: Adaptive Semantic Segmentation in Adverse Environmental Conditions](http://ais.informatik.uni-freiburg.de/publications/papers/valada17icra.pdf) Modifies the ResNet50 architecture by performing the lower resolution processing using a multi-scale strategy with atrous convolutions.
 This is a slightly modified version using bilinear upscaling instead of transposed convolutions as I found it gave better results.

+- [ICNet for Real-Time Semantic Segmentation on High-Resolution Images](https://arxiv.org/abs/1704.08545).
+Proposes a compressed-PSPNet-based image cascade network (ICNet) that incorporates multi-resolution branches under proper label guidance to address this challenge.
+Most of the processing is done at low resolution for high speed and the multi-scale auxillary loss helps get an accurate model.

 - [Encoder-Decoder with Atrous Separable Convolution for Semantic Image Segmentation](https://arxiv.org/abs/1802.02611).
 This is the DeepLabV3+ network which adds a Decoder module on top of the regular DeepLabV3 model.